djc/abna/README.md

 This Python library enables retrieval of mutations from the Dutch ABN Amro banking site using the "soft token" (5-digit pass code).

-Requirements:

-- Python 2.7 or 3 (tested with 3.5 and 3.8.5)
+Should work with Python 2.7 or 3.x; requires requests and cryptography.
-- packages from requirements.txt

 This library was created by and is maintained by Dirkjan Ochtman.
 If you are in a position to support ongoing maintenance and further development or use it